 Chlo’e fuses intellect and heart to lead boldly, holding a Master of Public Policy in Leadership from Liberty University and a B.A. in English with a Social Justice minor from Hollins University.
 She is also an alumna of elite civic leadership programs including the University of Richmond Bonner Center, the Virginia Progressive Leadership Project, and UVA’s Sorensen Institute for Political Emerging Leaders.

-Offstage, she’s a performance poet, gospel singer, faith-driven fitness instructor, and proud dog mom to therapy dog Leo—living proof that art, movement, and joy are powerful medicine.
+Offstage, she’s a performance poet, faith-driven fitness instructor, proud dog mom to therapy dog Leo, and currently learning how to sing —living proof that art, movement, and joy are powerful medicine.

 Carissa Henry is the Co-Executive Director of Transformative Changes, where she co-leads the organization’s vision, strategy, and day-to-day operations through a shared leadership model grounded in healing justice, interdependence, and community accountability.
 In this role, she oversees program development, policy advocacy, resource cultivation, and partnership building—ensuring that Transformative Changes remains a trusted ecosystem for collective healing and youth-led transformation.